Tfloow/Educative/Machine_learning/Chapter/Data_Modeling.md

 ```
 </details>

 We can also do *multiclass classification* (so when there is more than 2 labels).
-We need to initalize the `LogisticRegresssion` object with the keyword `multi_class`.
+We need to initialize the `LogisticRegresssion` object with the keyword `multi_class`.
 By default, we are on `ovr` (One Vs Rest) here we want to use the `multinomial` strategy.

 ```python
 # predefined dataset